 We celebrate each other through our appreciation for diversity.
 Our current student population is spread across 14 divisions.
 Students who are learning English are integrated into our regular program with support from classroom and resource teaching staff.
-English language learners comprise approximately 17% of our population and speak a variety of home languages including Japanese, Dutch, Tagalog, Spanish, Mandarin, Cantonese, Serbian, Arabic, Italian, German, Swedish, Ukrainian, French, Czech, Portuguese, Armenian, Turkish, Croatian, Hindi, Vietnamese, Hebrew and Russian.
+English language learners comprise approximately 22% of our population and speak a variety of home languages including Japanese, Dutch, Spanish, Mandarin, Cantonese, Serbian, Arabic, Swedish, French, Portuguese, Armenian, Turkish, Croatian, Hindi, Vietnamese, Russian, Farsi, Hungarian, Shona and Korean.

 We are fortunate to have a dedicated parent community who actively contributes to the educational experiences at our school in a variety of ways.
-The Parent Advisory Council (PAC) organizes hot lunches 4-5 days a week, school events such as welcome back coffee, welcome back BBQ, pumpkin patch, school dances, movie nights, parent socials, walk-a-thon, silent auction, and a spring carnival event.
+The Parent Advisory Council (PAC) organizes hot lunches 4-5 days a week, school events such as welcome back coffee, welcome back BBQ, family dances, movie nights, parent socials, walk-a-thon, silent auction, and the spring carnival.
+During the 2024-25 school year the installation of an addition to our playground was completed by our PAC.
 Parents and guardians volunteer in class as well as within the school community serving on the PAC executive, organizing an event, or offering to coach a sports team.
 New ideas and members are always welcome at the monthly PAC meetings.